kfpenguin/Selenium-Grid-Extras/README.md

 ![](https://github.com/groupon/Selenium-Grid-Extras/blob/master/resources/node_view_screenshot.png)

-IMPORTANT: This project was forked from main Selenium Grid Extras project (https://github.com/groupon/Selenium-Grid-Extras).
-I would suggest you use that project.
-Listed below are the changes this project has implemented.
-The changes probably would not apply to your use

 Selenium Grid Extras is a project that helps you set up and manage your local Selenium Grid.
 Typical instances of the Grid consists of the HUB and Nodes.
 The HUB is responsible for managing test sessions and assigning new session idle nodes.

 Setup of Grid Extras is made to be simple, just run the packaged JAR file and point the node at the HUB location, Grid Extras will take care of the rest for you.